- Search The Registry

 - Creating Support

 Kenny Clarke was born on this date in 1914.
 He was a Black jazz drummer and bandleader.

 Kenneth Spearman Clarke was born into a musical family in Pittsburgh.
 He studied piano, trombone, drums, vibraphone, and music theory in public schools.
-From 1929 to 1933, he had his first professional experience as a drummer with Leroy Bradley’s Band, and later with Roy Eldridge.
+From 1929 to 1933, he had his first professional experience as a drummer with Leroy Bradley’s Band and later with Roy Eldridge.
 In 1934, he left Pittsburgh for a short stint in St. Louis and eventually moved to New York.
 There he joined the Edgar Hayes Orchestra, and in 1937, he made his first European tour and recording debut.

 While abroad, he met and played with a number of musicians, one of which was Dizzy Gillespie.
 Clarke and Gillespie developed the fundamental rhythmic and melodic concepts of bebop.
-The main difference in the rhythm’s pulse is heard on the cymbals, and the drums provided the accents and punctuation.
-This freed the drums from their traditional role of a time-keeping instrument.
+The main difference in the rhythm’s pulse is heard in the cymbals, and the drums provide accents and punctuation.
+This freed the drums from their traditional role as a time-keeping instrument.
 His irregular beats became known as dropping bombs and klook-mops, and Clarke's nickname became Klook.

 As a composer, Clarke was responsible for collaborating on two enduring jazz standards, "Salt Peanuts" and "Epistrophy (a.k.a.)
 Fly Right."

 From 1960 to 1973, he joined Belgian pianist Francy Boland to create the Francy Boland Big Band.
 Kenny Clarke died on January 26, 1985, in Paris.